 SAVANNAH, Ga.
-(WSAV) – “My Story, Your Story, Our Story,” is the theme of this year’s Black Heritage Month-long festival.
+(WSAV) – “My Story, Your Story, Our Story” is the theme of this year’s Savannah Black Heritage Festival, now in its 31st year.

-Savannah State University and the city of Savannah present the 31-year-old festival every February.
+Savannah State University and the city of Savannah present the monthlong festival every February during Black History Month.
 The Beach Institute African-American Cultural Center hosted a grand opening of their new exhibition which showcases the works of artists from the National Alliance of Artists from Historical Black Colleges and Universities.

 “This is our story.
 The Black Heritage Festival is not just for black people, it is for everybody.
 Everyone should know the history of African Americans, their contributions to this country.
 Everyone should know what African Americans have done in the past, what they are doing now as contributing to our country,” Blood said.